scanback/docs/articles-posts/might-of-nations.md

 After calculating this, REM is Möbius-transformed so that it is symmetrical around 1.
 That is, REM can be between 0 and 2, instead of 0 and infinity.
 *REM transformed = 2 ∙ REM untransformed / (1+REM untransformed)* Möbius[0,2,1,1]

 Why do I have to make this so complicated?
 To get it right.
-If REM can go from 0 to infinity (possible without transfromation), values above 1 are exaggerated.
+If REM can go from 0 to infinity (possible without transformation), values above 1 are exaggerated and you get skewed results.
 You want to have the same upside as downside.
 This is a problem common in math, physics, as well as in economics.
 Hence the Möbius transform that rectifies this.¹

 I used GDP in PPP$ terms for countries for 1920-2025 (1920 chosen after a period of stabilization following World War 1 and being when the British Empire was at its maximum).